To configure all areas of the system, you need to look under the top-level Settings menu.

 If the “Merge duplicate records” option is on, then before importing people records from the fields prefixed with PERSON or ORIGINALOWNER, ASM will check the person database for anyone with the same name and address.
 If the person already exists, it will not be created again.
 Similarly, if ANIMALCODE has been specified and an animal record with that code already exists in the database, it will not be created again.

 ASM can import data from CSV files produced by PayPal’s activity reporting.

 The import process allows you to choose a payment type and method for the imported transactions and any flags you’d like to assign to people records created or updated as a result of the import.
 The import will use the person’s email or name and address to try and automatically attach payments to existing person records where possible.
 If an existing record cannot be found, a new person will be created.

 The net amount will be used as the payment amount and the PayPal transaction fee will be recorded with the payment.

 ASM runs various tasks overnight to keep animal records upto date and generate cached versions of complex reports and figures.

-Ordinarily, users should have no need to trigger these batch processes manually, however after importing CSV data or making bulk data changes with queries, animal locations and historic figures data can get out of sync and needs to be recalculated/regenerated.
+Ordinarily, users should have no need to trigger these batch processes manually, however after importing CSV data or making bulk data changes with queries, animal locations, person flags and historic figures data can get out of sync and need to be recalculated/regenerated.